-Deficit Reduction Policy
+5 Deficit Reduction Policy

-The Ag Council is concerned with our nation's current debt load.
-The Ag Council believes that Congress should work in a bipartisan manner to address our nation's debt and to reduce our annual budget deficits.
-The Ag Council believes Congress should also take action to reduce our nation's trade deficit.
-The Ag Council believes agriculture can and should participate in these efforts.
-However, the Ag Council does not support placing disproportionate deficit reduction burden upon agriculture.
-The Ag Council believes that tax reform that is not detrimental to agriculture may need to play a significant part in reducing our national debt.
-The 2014 and 2018 farm bills were significant contributors to deficit reduction, and we encourage Congress to look elsewhere for any additional budget cuts in future years.
+6 The Ag Council is concerned with our nation's current debt load.
+The Ag Council believes that 7 Congress should work in a bipartisan manner to address our nation's debt and to reduce our 8 annual budget deficits.
+The Ag Council believes Congress should also take action to reduce our 9 nation's trade deficit.
+The Ag Council believes agriculture can and should participate in these 10 efforts.
+However, the Ag Council does not support placing disproportionate deficit reduction 11 burden upon agriculture.
+The Ag Council believes that tax reform that is not detrimental to 12 agriculture may need to play a significant part in reducing our national debt.
+The 2014 and 2018 13 farm bills were significant contributors to deficit reduction, and we encourage Congress to look 14 elsewhere for any additional budget cuts in future years.

-While we support the reduction of federal income taxes generally for farm operations and agricultural businesses, we believe that reforms to the tax code should not eliminate key provisions of the tax code currently benefiting the agriculture industry, including exemptions, credits and deductions.
-We especially oppose efforts to increase taxes on family farm operations that would reduce the ability of family farms to expand their operations or transfer operations to other family members and future generations.
+- 16 While we support the reduction of federal income taxes generally for farm operations and - 17 agricultural businesses, we believe that reforms to the tax code should not eliminate key - 18 provisions of the tax code currently benefiting the agriculture industry, including exemptions, - 19 credits and deductions.
+We especially oppose efforts to increase taxes on family farm operations - 20 that would reduce the ability of family farms to expand their operations or transfer operations to - 21 other family members and future generations.

-Trade Policy
+23 Trade Policy

-The Ag Council favors government policy which permits the sale of any agricultural products to any country with the resources to purchase them.
-The Ag Council supports lifting all trade sanctions against Cuba, especially those under the Department of Treasury's jurisdiction.
-We greatly appreciate the members of the Arkansas Congressional delegation who have supported efforts to open agricultural exports to Cuba for commodities grown in Arkansas.
-We also greatly appreciate the Governor's efforts to establish and build relations with Cuba for such purposes.
-We oppose efforts to limit agricultural trade and diplomatic relations with Cuba.

-U.S. foreign policy often has a tremendous effect on the farm economy.
-Although we do not advocate putting the interests of farmers ahead of the nation's interests, the Ag Council believes that under no circumstance should agriculture be asked to bear an unfair share of the burden of U. S. foreign policy.
-The Ag Council opposes the export embargo of any agricultural commodity.
-Such export embargoes place arbitrary limitations on commerce and free markets, and they often carry negative economic impacts by limiting opportunity to market crops.

-The Ag Council opposes the movement of all commodities to offshore sites for further processing such as, but not limited to, milling packaging and weaving unless covered by free trade agreement.

-- The Ag Council believes that American trade policy should be supported within WTO negotiations, and that American trade policy must be consistent with U. S. agricultural policies.
+- 24 The Ag Council favors government policy which permits the sale of any agricultural products to - any country with the resources to purchase them.
+The Ag Council supports lifting all trade - 26 sanctions against Cuba, especially those under the Department of Treasury's jurisdiction.
+We - 27 greatly appreciate the members of the Arkansas Congressional delegation who have supported - 28 efforts to open agricultural exports to Cuba for commodities grown in Arkansas.
+We also greatly - appreciate Arkansas Governors' efforts to establish and build relations with Cuba for such - 30 purposes.
+We oppose efforts to limit agricultural trade and diplomatic relations with Cuba. - 31 - 32 U.S. foreign policy often has a tremendous effect on the farm economy.
+Although we do not - advocate putting the interests of farmers ahead of the nation's interests, the Ag Council believes - that under no circumstance should agriculture be asked to bear an unfair share of the burden of - 35 U. S. foreign policy.
+The Ag Council opposes the export embargo of any agricultural - 36 commodity.
+Such export embargoes place arbitrary limitations on commerce and free markets, - and they often carry negative economic impacts by limiting opportunity to market crops. - 38 - 39 The Ag Council opposes the movement of all commodities to offshore sites for further - 40 processing such as, but not limited to, milling packaging and weaving unless covered by free - 41 trade agreement. - 42 - 43 The Ag Council believes that American trade policy should be supported within WTO - 44 negotiations, and that American trade policy must be consistent with U. S. agricultural policies. - 45 It is essential to monitor America's trading competitors' policy positions relating to agriculture

-It is assential to manifer America's trading competitors' policy positions relating to agricultural - 45 It is essential to monitor America's trading competitors' policy positions relating to agriculture and trade.
-The Ag Council supports the agreement reached in 2014 between the U.S. and Brazil to end the cotton trade case.
+- and trade.
+The Ag Council supports the agreement reached in 2014 between the U.S. and Brazil

+to end the cotton trade case.

+- 3